cozy/cozy-stack/docs/registry.md

 # Authentication

+The definition of the authentication API is not finished yet.
+It will be released when the first implementation will come out.

-For now the authentication scheme to publish an application is kept minimal and simple.
-Each editor is given an API key that should be present in the header of the http request when creating a application or publishing a new version.
+For now the authentication scheme to publish an application will be kept minimal and simple.
+Each editor will be given an API key that should be present in the header of the http request when creating a application or publishing a new version.

 The API key should be present in the `X-Cozy-Registry-Key` header.